Performance Training

 Director’s Lab, Chicago

-— Jean Guingane, Directeur FITMO Burkina Faso
+—Jean Guingane, Directeur FITMO Burkina Faso

-Riccio’s major focus was on teaching the actors how to use their bodies to understand and feel their characters.
-“Gestures and body language are part of the vocabulary of performers.
-You have to feel everything with the mind and the body.
-It is an important foundation for every actor,”
+Riccio’s major focus is teaching the actors how to use their bodies to understand and feel their characters.
+Gestures and body language are part of a performer’s vocabulary and the foundation of Riccio’s work.

 Korean National University for the Arts

-— Dhruba Karki, Tribuvan University, Nepal
+Dean Dhruba Karki, Tribhuvan University, Nepal

 Dead White Zombies, Workshop, Dallas